readium/architecture/streamer/README_WIP.md

 - fetcher
 - [server](server/)

-Each implementation should attempt to make each of these parts as independent as possible, to make sure that they can also be reused for other use cases.
+Every implementation should attempt to make each of these parts as independent as possible, to make sure that they can also be reused for other use cases.

 ## Parser

 * access packaged or exploded publications
 * parse EPUB 2.x and 3.x
+  * metadata
+  * spine & manifest
+  * table of contents (NCX, Navigation Document)
+  * media overlays
+  * encrypted resources

 ## Fetcher